The 2-day workshop commences at 8.00am each day.

 - Printing and postage of pre-reading and workshop manual.

 Pre-reading will be sent to workshop organisers to email to participants 3-4 weeks before the event.
 Workshop manuals which include Powerpoint slides and worksheets will be sent to the course organisers one month prior to the workshop for printing.
 It is important the manuals are high quality prints to ensure that all photographs are clear.
+Organisers can choose to send electronic manuals to the participants in lieu of printing the manuals.

 - A data projector.
 We will bring our own MAC computer and adaptors.